gruntjs/grunt-contrib-livereload/docs/livereload-options.md

 Type: `integer`
 Default: `35729`

-The port the tiny-lr server should listen on.
+The port the livereload server should listen on.